unixwzrd/TorchDevice/tests/README.md

 This file defines the `ModelTrainer` class, which is used in tests to simulate training operations while ensuring device compatibility.

+### test_tdlogger/ (Directory)

+This directory contains tests for the TDLogger module, which is responsible for logging device operations and redirections.
+See the [TDLogger Test Suite README](test_tdlogger/README.md) for more details.

+The TDLogger tests include:
+- Basic logging functionality
+- Nested function calls
+- Device operations
+- Utility functions for log capture and comparison

 ## Running Tests

 To run all tests and install the TorchDevice package: